-In January 2006, the Consortium's system of solar arrays started producing energy.
+In January 2006, Black Rock Forest’s system of solar arrays started producing energy.
 In just the first 11 months, the system produced nearly 26,000 kilowatt-hours (kW-h) of electricity, or roughly half the total energy used by the Center for Science and Education, saving about $3,000.
-Today, thanks to net metering, the Consortium's solar arrays produce surplus electricity on many sunny days, feeding back to the grid and earning a credit toward the monthy energy bill.
-In 2013, the Science Center's total electricity bill was XXX.
+Today, thanks to net metering, the solar arrays produce surplus electricity on many sunny days, feeding back to the grid and earning a credit toward the monthly energy bill.

-The Consortium and FXFOWLE Architects obtained a grant from the New York State Energy Research and Development Agency (NYSERDA) that provided about 60% of the cost of the project.
-Some additional funding came from New York State’s Department of Environmental Conservation, thanks to the efforts of State Senator Bill Larkin.
+Black Rock Forest and FXFOWLE Architects obtained a grant from the New York State Energy Research and Development Agency (NYSERDA) that provided about 60% of the cost of the project.
+Some additional funding came from New York State’s Department of Environmental Conservation, thanks to the efforts of former State Senator Bill Larkin.
 Northern Power installed the solar panels and was the prime contractor for the project.
 Storm King Contracting built the structures, using red pine from the Forest to frame the entire Pavilion and the Stairway array.